Partners in Access to College Education (PACE)

 Please note that your academic adjustments, services, and accommodations do not automatically renew.
-You must see your counselor each semester to request these services.
-It is recommended that you schedule your appointment as soon as you have registered for your classes.
+You must request accommodations each semester through AIM or by appointment with your PACE counselor.
+It is recommended that you request your accommodations as soon as your register for classes.

 National Voter Registration Act

 Under the National Voter Registration Act (NVRA) of 1992, PACE is designated as an Agency-Based Registration Site where students are offered information, voter registration application forms, and the opportunity to become registered voters.

 There is no obligation to register to vote and the student's decision will have no effect on services offered by PACE.
 We will not ask any information related to your voting or political beliefs.

 Voter registration information and online application forms are also available at the website for the Secretary of State of California.